libsidplayfp/VICE-testprogs/general/Lorenz-2.15/readme.txt

 offset 80 no jump, offset 80 jump.
 For the offset 80, a RTS is written to the location at code - 7E.

+NOTE: If the CPU port related tests fail, also check the additional tests in the VICE test repo, located in testprogs/CPU/cpuport/

 ///////////////////////////////////////////////////////////////////////////////
 Program BRANCHWRAP - Forward branches from FFxx to 00xx